 - You hold an European Baccalaureate and took English as L1 or L2 with a minimum of 7.0 (not with L3);

-- The GCSE O-level English first language is only accepted for those students who apply on the basis of GCSE O-levels + GCE A-levels;
+- The GCSE O-level English first language is only accepted for those students who apply on the basis of British GCSE O-levels + GCE A-levels;

-- You have obtained a diploma of higher education in English in of one of the following countries: Australia, Canada, Ireland, New Zealand, United Kingdom, the United States of America and South Africa (the entire programme which lasted for at least 2,5 years) and will submit proof or a statement by the university that your degree was taught fully in English.
+- You have obtained a diploma of higher education in English in of one of the following countries: Australia, Canada, Ireland, New Zealand, United Kingdom, the United States of America and South Africa (the entire programme lasted for at least 2,5 years) and will submit proof or a statement by the university that your degree was taught fully in English.

-If you do not qualify for exemption you will have to demonstrate you English skills with an English proficiency test.
-We accept the following language tests and results:
+If you do not meet these requirements, you will have to demonstrate your English skills with an English proficiency test and submit the results along with your application.

-TOEFL iBT (our TOEFL ID Code 5971)
+TOEFL iBT (code: 5971)

 Yes, you are eligible when you have completed an Associate Degree or if you have obtained a Dutch HBO Propedeuse.
 You are also eligible to apply if the first year of your Associate Degree is identical to the first year of a Dutch HBO programme and you have therefore obtained a HBO Propedeuse.